rackerlabs/support-how-to/content/how-to/rackspace-email/set-up-multifactor-authentification-applications-for-cloud-office/index.md

 is an extra layer of security and minimizes the chances of account compromise.

-MFA for both the Cloud Office Control Panel and Rackspace Email Webmail can use an authenticator app.
+MFA for both the Cloud Office Control Panel and Rackspace Email Webmail can use an authenticator application.
 When configuring MFA for the first time, users have the option to receive a Short Message Service (SMS) text message or use an authenticator app.
 You can use any Time-based One Time Password (TOTP) app.
-This article provides an overview of a few options that you can use and instructions for configuring your account on each.
+This article provides an overview of a few options that you can use and instructions for configuring your account for each application.

 **Warning:** These are third-party apps, which Rackspace doesn't own or support Use these apps at your discretion.